 While many of the study’s findings do not come as a surprise to retailers, the hard data may help companies focus better on some of the problems cited by men and women, according to Delia Passi, founder of WomenCertified.
 She says retailers have long sensed the differences between men and women as shoppers.
 “It goes back to gatherers versus hunters.
 Women are gatherers.
 Men are hunters.
 Women walk into a store and scan.
 Men look for a specific aisle.”
 Scientific research, she notes, shows women have better peripheral vision than men, which would benefit them as gatherers.

 Passi says the underlying attitudes that frame the shopping experience for men and women — with women more focused on the experience; men on the mission — do not necessarily play into sexist stereotypes of women as more emotional and weaker.
 “When it comes to the retail experience, men and women both go into the store to buy something, only she wants more.
 She wants more interaction.
 She wants more eye contact.
+Take a look here to find out more about this.
 He wants quick answers while she’s looking for support and collaboration in the buying process.”
 Passi acknowledged that many of the observations revealed in the survey still reflect generalities and that many women and men do not fit into the broader patterns.
 Indeed, as the owner of her own business, she is pressed for time and often behaves more like the survey’s male respondents when shopping.